 The total SFR is then computed as $\mathrm{SFR}_\mathrm{UV+IR}=\mathrm{SFR}_\mathrm{UV}+\mathrm{SFR}_\mathrm{IR}$ where $\mathrm{SFR}_\mathrm{UV}$ is computed from the observed UV luminosity not corrected for dust absorption.

-\subsection{The bump strength as a function of $M_\ast$ and sSFR}
+\subsection{The Bump Strength as a Function of $M_\ast$ and sSFR}

 Cross-matching our sample with the far-IR catalog, we found a counterpart for 429 among our sample of 505 galaxies.
 For 70 of these, we measured $L_\mathrm{IR}$ at $\mathrm{S/N}\ge3.0$, ranging across $\log L_\mathrm{IR}/L_\odot\sim11.5\textrm{--}12.5$.
 In Figure \ref{fig:SFR_UVIR}, we compare the new SFR$_\mathrm{UV+IR}$ with the fiducial SFR$_\mathrm{UV,corr}$ for these 70 galaxies.
-The data points are color-coded by the dust attenuation at rest-frame 1600~{\AA}, $A_{1600}$.
+The data points are color-coded by the dust attenuation at rest frame 1600~{\AA}, $A_{1600}$.
 Although these two SFRs are in broad agreement with each other, there is a substantial scatter.
-Particularly, there are some objects having relatively low $A_{1600}$ whose SFR$_\mathrm{UV+IR}$ exceeds SFR$_\mathrm{UV,corr}$ by $\gtrsim0.4$~dex, suggesting that these galaxies contain star-forming regions which contribute largely to the total SFR but are heavily dust-obscured, and thus their total SFR is not fully recovered in SFR$_\mathrm{UV,corr}$ even by applying dust absorption correction.
-In contrast, a couple of sources are located well below the one-to-one relation with relatively large $A_{1600}$, suggesting that their SFR$_\mathrm{UV,corr}$ may be overestimated due to over-correction for dust.
-This implies that SFR$_\mathrm{UV,corr}$ could in general be largely uncertain than the nominal error bars for larger $A_{1600}$.
+Particularly, there are some objects having relatively low $A_{1600}$ whose SFR$_\mathrm{UV+IR}$ exceeds SFR$_\mathrm{UV,corr}$ by $\gtrsim0.4$~dex, suggesting that these galaxies contain star-forming regions that contribute largely to the total SFR but are heavily dust-obscured, and thus their total SFR is not fully recovered in SFR$_\mathrm{UV,corr}$ even by applying dust absorption correction.
+In contrast, a couple of sources are located well below the one-to-one relation with relatively large $A_{1600}$, suggesting that their SFR$_\mathrm{UV,corr}$ may be overestimated due to overcorrection for dust.
+This implies that the uncertainties in the total SFR$_\mathrm{UV,corr}$ could, in general, be larger than the nominal error bars, especially in those with larger $A_{1600}$.